OGGM/oggm/docs/shop-preprodirs.rst

   - Each glacier is calibrated to match the regionally averaged specific mass balance (`regional_spinup`) instead of the individual glacier-specific estimates (similar to `Zekollari et al., 2024 <https://doi.org/10.5194/tc-18-5045-2024>`_).
-The purpose of this experiment is to provide a baseline to which the experia
+The purpose of this experiment is to provide a baseline for experiments.

 - **Regional calibration with RGI 7.0G**
   (`2025.6/../W5E5/regional_spinup/RGI70G/.. <https://cluster.klima.uni-bremen.de/~oggm/gdirs/oggm_v1.6/L3-L5_files/2025.6/elev_bands/W5E5/regional_spinup/RGI70G/>`__)